etc5523-2022/rpkg-Adarsh098/README.md

 Birdwatchers have counted birds they saw or heard in a day.
 Birds are counted every year around Christmas time, since 1921.

+The package contains various functions which help to answer questions
+like:

+-   which are the most counted birds?
+-   the most counted bird in each year?
+-   top five most counted birds in each year?
+-   how many hours it took to count total birds in a year?.

+The package also contains a function which runs a shiny application created to analyse various aspects of the data.

 ## Installation

 You can install the development version of rbirds.pkg from